If you came to this article from YouTube and just want to know the price to travel this route by riverboat, scroll down or elegantly click here.

 Tuesday 16th of May: Mazan to Santa Clotilde

-The near-daily routine of packing up my belongings happens on automatic pilot: smell clothes, put on good clothes, roll up used clothes and put them in vacuum bag, stuff clothing bag in backpack, stuff other items in backpack, brush teeth, put on shoes and backpack and go.
+The near-daily routine of packing up my belongings happens on automatic pilot: smell the clothes, put on good clothes, roll up used clothes and put them in the vacuum bag, stuff clothing bag in the backpack, stuff other items in the backpack, brush teeth, put on shoes and backpack and go.
 I don’t even think about it anymore.
 Today, I take my time.

 I’ve occupied a seat on yet another empty boat and decide to shortly head out to buy snacks for the ride.
 One guy is selling a Peruvian version of the Dutch new year’s snack oliebollen, but in mini form, and juanes.
 A juane is the Peruvian savory version of a surprise egg; wrapped up in two banana leaves you’ll find a ball of spiced-up, sticky rice, wrapped around a piece of chicken or fish and often an olive.
 It’s my favorite food from the Amazon.
 Best of all is that it only costs 1 Peruvian Sol.

-There are only 40 seats on board and the average local is very middle class, judging from their shoes and the ability to pay for the fast boat.
+There are only 40 seats aboard and the average local is very middle class, judging from their shoes and the ability to pay for the fast boat.
 Some people seem to be engineers or technicians for mining, logging or oil rigging and the like.
 I wonder if their employer pays them to take this boat.
-I bet that for many taking the river boat is just part of their weekly commute.
-For me this is by far the most use of public transportation I’ve made on this entire continent.
+I bet that for many taking the riverboat is just part of their weekly commute.
+For me, this is by far the most use of public transportation I’ve made on this entire continent.
 Call it my vacation from hitchhiking.

 I nap a lot on board.
-The river boat is quite full (but not even close to Eduardo full) and some people had to swap seats to balance the boat better.
+The riverboat is quite full (but not even close to Eduardo full) and some people had to swap seats to balance the boat better.
 Much like how they do it on a small airplane.
 Actually, I’m sitting on a former airplane seat.
-All the seats on board are recycled from some other vehicle.
-I count three types: two kind of airplane seats and one kind from a regular car.
+All the seats aboard are recycled from some other vehicle.
+I count three types: two kinds of airplane seats and one kind from a regular car.
 Some even recline!
 I’m more and more convinced that I’m not on a boat, but rather a low-flying airplane or amphibious vehicle.

 An hour before arriving in Santa Clotilde is the moment I really need to make a trip to the bathroom.
 I walk to the back of the boat trying not to mess with the balance.
 The toilet is tiny but incredibly clean.
 There’s even toilet paper!
 I’ve almost forgotten the challenge it was to visit the bathroom on the Eduardo just weeks before… Almost.

-Upon arrival the helmsman tells us to go to the ‘Princesa’, the hotel night that’s included in the price.
+Upon arrival, the helmsman tells us to go to the ‘Princesa’, the hotel night that’s included in the price.
 Everyone gets a key from the hotel owner and finds their number.
 The electricity is not on yet, as it’s only 16:45 and still light outside.
-I drop my stuff and hit up town to find a pharmacy for my major headache.
+I drop my stuff and prep to go to town to find a pharmacy for my major headache.
 I find a small plaza with only other passengers from our boat.
 One oddity grabs my attention: a police mototaxi!
-As in, the backseat is actually caged like in a police car and there’s flashy lights on top.
+As in, the backseat is actually caged like in a police car and there are flashy lights on top.
 I’ve seen enough now.
 I ask a local for directions to the pharmacy.

 The town is centered around its schools.
 There are many teenagers everywhere.
 Three kids walking past me greet me with a polite “Buenas tardes“, each of them.
 I reply in a similar fashion.
 Am I becoming senior and worthy of respect or are these kids just really fucking polite?
 I walk some more.
 It’s the same everywhere.
 People greet, but they’re not curious or pushy to make business.
 Just saying “Good afternoon” to everyone.
 One cheeky boy accompanied by two older girls says “Buenos días” instead, and all of them start laughing as if it was The Greatest Joke Ever.
 Not sure if utopian or dystopian, but I feel something.